tonyandrewmeyer/juju-docs/sdk/how-to-guides/manage-storage.md

 ```

 > See more: [`ops.StorageAttachedEvent`](https://ops.readthedocs.io/en/latest/#ops.StorageAttachedEvent), [Juju SDK | Holistic vs delta charms](https://juju.is/docs/sdk/holistic-vs-delta-charms)

+Storage volumes will be automatically mounted into the charm container at either the path specified in the `location` field in the metadata, or the default location `/var/lib/juju/storage/<storage-name>`.
+However, your charm code should not hard-code the location, and should instead use the `.location` property of the storage object.

 Now, in the body of the charm definition, define the event handler, or adjust an existing holistic one.
 For example, to provide the location of the attached storage to the workload configuration: